ShaleenChanda/ShaleenChanda/README.md

 <p align="center">
 I am a Software Developer and Problem Solver with a Bachelor's degree from IIT Guwahati.
-My expertise lies in architecture design and competitive coding.
+My interest lies in architecture design, algorithm design and competitive programming.
 Driven by a passion for exploration and innovation, I thrive on staying at the forefront of technology and continuous improvement.
 </p>